The FMC Act sets out minimum compliance standards of behaviour for people operating in the financial markets.

-The fair dealing provisions of the FMC Act are not focused only on retail customers.
-They apply to all members of the public (regardless of whether they're a retail or wholesale customer) and are based on equivalent provisions in the Fair Trading Act 1986 (FTA).
+The fair dealing provisions of the FMC Act apply to all members of the public (regardless of whether they're a retail or wholesale customer) and are based on equivalent provisions in the Fair Trading Act 1986 (FTA).

 The range of financial products and services covered is defined in the FMC Act and is very broad.

-Financial products consist of the 4 categories of investment introduced by the FMC Act:
+Financial products consist of the 4 categories of investment:

 Financial services are defined by reference to Section 5 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 (FSP Act).